-I/We

-of

-being a member/members of SEG International Bhd hereby appoint

-of

-or failing him/her

-of

-or failing him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Thirty-Fifth Annual General Meeting of the Company to be held at R2.6, Level 2, Right Wing, SEGi University, No. 9, Jalan Teknologi, Taman Sains Selangor, Kota Damansara, PJU 5, 47810 Petaling Jaya, Selangor Darul Ehsan on Wednesday, 30 June 2021 at 2.30 p.m. and at any adjournment thereof.

-Please indicate with an "X" in the appropriate space(s) provided below on how you wish your vote to be cast.
-If no specific direction as to voting is given, the proxy will vote or abstain from voting at his/her discretion.

-ORDINARY RESOLUTIONS FOR AGAINST 1.
+I/We of being a member/members of SEG International Bhd hereby appoint of or fai ling him/her of Gene Selar adjou Pleas ling him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behal ral Meeting of the Company to be held at R2.6, Level 2, Right Wing, SEGi University, No. 9, Ja gor, Kota Damansara, PJU 5, 47810 Petaling Jaya, Selangor Darul Ehsan on Wednesday, 30 June rnment thereof. e indicate with an "X" in the appropriate space(s) provided below on how you wish your vote to be voting is given, the proxy will vote or abstain from voting at his/her discretion. lan Teknologi, 2021 at 2.30 p Taman Sains .m. and at any ORDINARY RESOLUTIONS FOR AGAINST 1.
 Approval of the payment of Directors' fees.
 2. Re-election of Tan Sri Megat Najmuddin Bin Dato' Seri Dr. Haji Megat Khas in accordance with the Constitution of the Company.
-3. Re-election of Nicholas Rupert Heylett Bloy in accordance with the Constitution of the Company.
+2 3.
+Re-election of Nicholas Rupert Heylett Bloy in accordance with the Constitution of the Company.
 4. Re-election of Edwin Fua Chye Jin in accordance with the Constitution of the Company.
 5. Re-appointment of Messrs.
 Ernst & Young PLT as Auditors and to authorise the Directors to fix their remuneration.
 6. Authority pursuant to Sections 75 and 76 of the Companies Act 2016 for Directors to issue shares.
 7. Proposed Renewal of Authority for the Proposed Share Buy-Back.
 8. Retention of Tan Sri Megat Najmuddin Bin Dato' Seri Dr. Haji Megat Khas as Independent Non- Executive Director.
 9. Retention of Dato' Amos Siew Boon Yeong as Independent Non-Executive Director.
 10. Retention of Dato Goh Leng Chua as Independent Non-Executive Director.
+Dated I this 2021 N umbers of shares held Signature of r nember(s)